kryyyo/namaste-react/02 - Igniting our App/notes.md

 - whatever you can regenerate, don't put it on git!

-Building our app using parcel
+Building our app using parcel (dev build)
 1. npx parcel index.html
   ![terminal-after-running-npx-parcel](image-1.png)
   ![the-app-hosted-on-localhost-1234](image-2.png)